natcap/invest.users-guide/source/urban_cooling_model.rst

 * Biophysical Table (required): A .csv (Comma Separated Values) table containing model information corresponding to each of the land use classes in the LULC.
 All classes in the LULC raster MUST have corresponding values in this table.
 Each row is an LULC class and columns must be named and defined as follows:

     * lucode: Required.
 LULC class code.
 Codes must match the 'value' column in the LULC raster and must be unique integer or floating point values, in consecutive order.
-    * Shade: A value between 0 and 1, representing the proportion of tree cover (0 for no tree; 1 for full tree cover with canopy ≥2m in height).
+    * Shade: A value between 0 and 1, representing the proportion of tree cover (0 for no tree; 1 for full tree cover with canopy ≥2 m in height).
 Required if using the weighted factor approach to CC calculations.
     * Kc: Required.
 Crop coefficient, a value between 0 and 1 (see Allen et al. 1998).
     * Albedo: A value between 0 and 1, representing the proportion of solar radiation directly reflected by the LULC class.
 Required if using the weighted factor approach to CC calculations.
     * Green_area: Required.
-A value of either 0 or 1, 1 meaning that the LULC class qualifies as a green area (green areas >2ha have an additional cooling effect), and 0 meaning that the class is not counted as a green area.
+A value of either 0 or 1, 1 meaning that the LULC class qualifies as a green area (green areas >2 ha have an additional cooling effect), and 0 meaning that the class is not counted as a green area.
     * Building_intensity: A floating-point value between 0 and 1.
 This is calculated by dividing the floor area by the land area, normalized between 0 and 1.
 Required if using the weighted factor approach to CC calculations.

 * Reference Evapotranspiration: A raster representing reference evapotranspiration (units of millimeters) for the period of interest (could be a specific date or monthly values can be used as a proxy).

 * Area of interest: Polygon vector delineating areas of interest (city boundaries or neighborhoods boundaries).
 Results will be aggregated within each shape contained in this vector.

-* Green Area Maximum Cooling Distance (:math:`d_{cool}`): Distance (in meters) over which large urban parks (>2ha) will have a cooling effect (recommended value: 450m).
+* Green Area Maximum Cooling Distance (:math:`d_{cool}`): Distance (in meters) over which large urban parks (>2 ha) will have a cooling effect (recommended value: 450 m).

 * Baseline air temperature (:math:`T_{ref}`): Rural reference air temperature (where the urban heat island effect is not observed) for the period of interest.
 This could be nighttime or daytime temperature, for a specific date or an average over several days.
 The results will be given for the same period of interest.

 * Magnitude of the UHI effect (:math:`UHI_{max}`): Magnitude of the UHI effect (in ° C), i.e. the difference between the rural reference (baseline air) temperature and the maximum temperature observed in the city.

-* Air Temperature Maximum Blending Distance: Search radius (in meters) used in the moving average to account for air mixing (recommended value range for initial run: 500m to 600m; see Schatz et al. 2014 and Londsdorf et al. 2021).
+* Air Temperature Maximum Blending Distance: Search radius (in meters) used in the moving average to account for air mixing (recommended value range for initial run: 500 m to 600 m; see Schatz et al. 2014 and Londsdorf et al. 2021).

 * Cooling Capacity Calculation Method: Either "Weighted Factors" or "Building Intensity".
 The method selected here determines the predictor used for air temperature.
 If "Weighted Factors" is selected, the CC calculations will use the weighted factors for shade, albedo, and ETI as a predictor for daytime temperatures.
 Alternatively, if "Building Intensity" is selected, building intensity will be used as a predictor for nighttime temperature instead of shade, albedo, and ETI.